Waynesville, GA: Is Your Property Tax Assessment Too High? (2026)

 Frequently Asked Questions

 Property tax bills in Waynesville vary based on your home's assessed value and Brantley County's millage rate.
-Contact the Brantley County Tax Commissioner for your specific bill.
+If your assessed value exceeds what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Waynesville property tax?